pjmidgard/RCJP/README.md

 Algorithm RC:

+Need to try to predict 0000-1111 except
-Find 0000-1111 if string find string 0 save as 01, Move information like queue string char move bits of block back -1 and front -1, If e.g.: 000001001111-111100000100, if find 01, if find 01XX-10XX, save where times save.
+01XX-10XX.
+Need to find string if cell equal 0 save as 01 String containing bits.
+String need to move in X value -1: and :-1 string need to move of block back -1 and front -1 e.g.: 000001001111-111100000100, if we find on the string 01, save where:
 0 if end if file times compress else 1 and where it that on top.
+Save 6 bits and long of zeros long (2**63)-1.
-This algorithm can compress Random generated files.
-Blocks long need increase from 16bits-while get size of file every time.
-Times and times of times.
+Save times of compression.Blocks long need increase from 16 bits-while increase size of block compare size of file long of bits need to save.
+Save Times of times of compression.
 Add 1 on the start and 0-7 zeros.
-0 every circle or where 1, 6 bits and long of zeros.
-Times (2**63)-1.

-Binary file format .bin.
+Binary file format .bin